Best Open-Source B2B eCommerce Platforms

 Downsides of Soludis

 Broadleaf Commerce is both a commercial and open source ecommerce solution.
-Broadleaf comes in two versions, one is for community and another one for enterprises.
+Broadleaf comes in two versions, one is for the community and another one for enterprises.
 The solution also comes in several commercially available editions, such as Marketplace Edition, B2B Edition, B2C Edition, and Multi-Tenant Edition.

 Benefits of Broadleaf